Policy last updated

 Every Victorian government school must have a current emergency management plan (EMP) that addresses site specific hazards and threats which have the potential to result in emergencies and critical incidents.

-Schools should take steps to ensure Smile Squad are informed of and understand relevant emergency procedures and any other relevant information that may assist Smile Squad to deliver the program safely.
+Schools must take steps to ensure Smile Squad are informed of and understand relevant emergency procedures and any other relevant information that may assist Smile Squad to deliver the program safely.

 For more information, refer to the department’s Emergency and Critical Incident Management Planning Policy.